TerraBreus/minishell/docs/roadmap/built_in_commands.md

 # Built in Commands
 Built in means they must effect the shell process.

+For most commands, we will probably need to have an environment variable that handles all the available environment parameters.

+We should be able to add environment parameters so it has to be a dynamic array (possibly a linked list).

 They **MUST** be executed in the parent... aka
 ```c
 if (is_builtin(cmd)) {